FREQUENTLY ASKED QUESTIONS

 Finally, some limitations exist in how Dropbox stores old versions of your files.
 See the section "Limitations" on this page for a list of various problematic issues that may or may not apply to your case.

-In almost all cases, if you are familiar with and comfortable working with dedicated version control systems such as subversion or git, there is absolutely no reason to switch.
-Such systems contain many features which are absent from Revisions, such as branching and merging, as well as manual commits and updates.
+In almost all cases, if you are familiar with and comfortable working with dedicated version control systems such as subversion or git, there is absolutely no reason to give up such version control.
+Such version control systems contain many features which are absent from Revisions, such as branching and merging, as well as manual commits and updates.
 Indeed, such dedicated version control is absolutely critical for many projects.

 Instead, Revisions is targeted towards users who may have never heard of version control software, but who would nevertheless benefit greatly from at least a rudimentary form of version control in their work.
 There are countless teams, jointly working on a shared set of files via Dropbox shared folders, using email or other separate channels for notifying their colleagues of what files have been changed and what the exact changes were.
 This type of information can be easily seen from an edit timeline and using diff programs.
 In many such cases, setting up a dedicated version control system (and having everyone on the team learn how to properly use it) may not be appropriate.
 Revisions can be immensely useful in this type of settings as a form of "informal version control" that let's everyone see what edits have been made, without having to learn (and use) formal version control.